-The Juran MBB program is designed for candidates who have already attained Black Belt certification – as well as Green and Yellow belt prior to that.
-Candidates should be fully committed to becoming an evangelist for Lean Six Sigma principles within their organization, while having a genuine desire to train and educate other leaders in the methodology.
+The Juran MBB program is designed for candidates who can think strategically and have already attained Black Belt certification (as well as Green Belt and Yellow Belt).
+Candidates should be fully committed to becoming an evangelist for culture of excellence principles within their organization, while having a genuine desire to train and educate other leaders in the methodology.

 Master Black Belts are inspirational leaders and innovators, always seeking new ways to align business practices with Lean Six Sigma and relentlessly seeking improvement across all processes and departments.
-Anyone looking to become an MBB requires a high level of drive and determination, not to mention an ability to absorb and understand complex theories.
+Anyone looking to become a MBB requires a high level of drive and determination, not to mention an ability to absorb and understand complex problems.

 If you are looking to become a Master Black Belt or require more information, please visit our dedicated program page.
 Alternatively, why not have a browse of our Knowledge Base to learn more about Lean Six Sigma and other quality improvement methodology.